-Pustular psoriasis is a severe form of psoriasis.
-It develops fast in the form of many white pustules surrounded by red skin.
+Pustular psoriasis can be severe at times.
+This form of psoriasis may develop quickly in the form of many white pustules surrounded by red or darkened skin.

-Pustular psoriasis may affect isolated areas of the body, like the hands and feet, or cover most of the skin’s surface.
+Pustular psoriasis may affect isolated areas of your body, like your hands and feet, or cover most of the skin’s surface.
 These pustules can also join together and form scaling.
+However, if it affects

 Some people experience cyclic periods of pustules and remission.
 While the pus is noninfectious, this condition can cause flu-like symptoms such as: